 Knowledge@Wharton: One of the things that Michelle Obama became known for in her speeches was drawing on personal stories from her life.
 She would talk about growing up in Chicago.
 She would occasionally tell stories about her daughters.
 What did you do to help her tell her stories, and how can we use some of that to become better storytellers?

 Hurwitz: I think details are so incredibly important.
-When she tells the story of her father with had multiple sclerosis and worked at the city water plant, she could say, “You know, my dad had MS. He worked at the plant.
+When she tells the story of her father who had multiple sclerosis and worked at the city water plant, she could say, “You know, my dad had MS. He worked at the plant.
 He worked really hard.
 He sacrificed a lot.”
 That’s all just sort of telling.
 I don’t really see him.
 But instead what she said in some of her speeches was, “You know, as my dad got sicker it got harder for him to get dressed in the morning.
 He would wake up an hour early so that he could slowly button his shirt.
 He would drag himself across the room with two canes to give my mom a kiss.”
 In 2012 she talked about how when he would come home from work she would see him slowly going up the stairs lifting one leg and then the other leg to come up into her arms.
 Those are these really vivid details that show how hard-working he was.
 They show his humanity.
 They show his sacrifice and his love for his family.
 Those specific details are just critical for storytelling.

 What does Sarah Hurwitz say should be the first and most foundational question you ask yourself when you're preparing a speech?
 Why is establishing authenticity so important?

 Often we say to "show, don't tell" in good writing and storytelling.
 How does Sarah Hurwitz illustrate this point in the interview?